openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > **Transmitter-Supplied**, REQUIRED.
 An array of URIs identifying the set of events that the Transmitter MUST include in the stream.
-This is a subset (not necessarily a complete subset) of the intersection of "events_supported" and "events_requested".
+This is a subset (not necessarily a proper subset) of the intersection of "events_supported" and "events_requested".
 A Receiver MUST rely on the values received in this field to understand which event types it can expect from the Transmitter.